CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## Task 1: Network Health

-In this task, you'll explore Azure monitor and examine the resource health of various deployed resources.
+In this task, you'll explore Azure Monitor and examine the resource health of various deployed resources.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Monitor (1)** and **select (2)** from the suggestions.